Harald-U/docker-101/workshop/lab6.md

 Docker Compose relies on a YAML configuration file, usually named `docker-compose.yaml`.
 The `docker-compose.yaml` file follows the rules provided by the [Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md) in how to define multi-container applications.

 Docker Compose is part of Docker Desktop (for Mac, Windows, Linux).
-If you are using docker-ce on Linux, you may need to install docker-compose manually. refer to your distribution on how to do this.
+If you are using docker-ce on Linux, you may need to install docker-compose manually, refer to your distribution on how to do this.

 In our ToDo example in this workshop, using docker-compose actually makes sense:

-- We have two containers, ToDo and MySQL, that means we need to create two services
+- We have two containers, ToDo app and MySQL, that means we need to create two services
 - Both services require environment variables for configuration
-- One of the services requires a volume to store data persistent
+- One of the services requires a volume to persistently store data
 - We need a network for the services to communicate with each other

-Instead of using several commands we can use docker-compose and a single configuration file `docker-compose.yaml`.
+Instead of using several docker commands we can use docker-compose and a single configuration file `docker-compose.yaml`.

 ## Structure of docker-compose.yaml

-The following picture compares a `docker run`command for the ToDo app on the left with a `docker-compose.yaml`file on the right:
+The following picture compares a `docker run` command for the ToDo app on the left with a `docker-compose.yaml` file on the right:

 ![comaprison 1](images/docker-compose1.png)

 * A container in Docker Compose is called a service, hence the yaml file must begin with the `services:` statement.
-* The service name `todo`(2) is equivalent to the `--name` tag in `docker run`, it will provide a name for the running container *.
+* The service name `todo`(2) is equivalent to the `--name` tag (1) in `docker run`, it will provide a name for the running container *.
 * The ports of `-p`(3) will go in the `ports:` section (4)
 * One or more environment variables (5) will go in the `environment:` section (6)
-* The last parameter of the `docker run`command is always the name of the container image (7), this will go into the `image` section (8)
+* The last parameter of the `docker run` command is always the name of the container image (7), this will go into the `image` section (8)

 *) Actually, the name of the service (e.g. todo) will be the network name or alias of the running container.
 The container name will be a combination of the directory name in which the docker-compose.yaml is located, the service name and a number, e.g. `app-todo-1`.
 You can specify a specific name for your workload by adding a `name:` statement to docker-compose.yaml as described [here](https://docs.docker.com/compose/compose-file/04-version-and-name/#name-top-level-element).

 Now we will add the MySQL container.